CowCatcherAI/CowCatcherAI/README.md

 ## 🛠️ System Requirements

-To run the AI models in real-time, specific hardware is required.
+Get started on any standard computer with up to 2 cameras.
+For those needing the full power of our real-time AI models, we recommend upgrading to specific hardware for optimal results.

 ### Hardware
 | Component | Requirement |